Giving Birth to My Father (poetry)

 .

 Leading Pacific poet, performer and children’s author Tusiata Avia has travelled the world performing her award winning one-woman poetry show based on her 2004 collection Wild Dogs Under My Skirt.
-Her latest collection The Savage Coloniser Book (VUP, 2020) won the Mary and Peter Biggs prize for poetry at the 2021 Ockham New Zealand Book Awards, making Tusiata the first Pacific woman to win this prize in the Awards’ 53-year history.
-Tusiata’s other poetry collections are Bloodclot (VUP, 2009), and Fale Aitu │ Spirit House (VUP, 2016) which was shortlisted for the 2017 Ockham New Zealand Book Awards.
+Her collection The Savage Coloniser Book (VUP, 2020) won the Mary and Peter Biggs prize for poetry at the 2021 Ockham New Zealand Book Awards, making Tusiata the first Pacific woman to win this prize in the Awards’ 53-year history.
+Tusiata’s poetry collection Fale Aitu │ Spirit House (VUP, 2016) was shortlisted for the 2017 Ockham New Zealand Book Awards.
 Writer Nafanua Kersel describes Tusiata’s poetry as ‘a full-body plunge in winter seas.
 It’s breathtaking, skin tingling and teeth rattling.
 I feel alive.’

-Recently Tusiata was appointed a Member of the New Zealand Order of Merit for services to poetry and the arts in the 2020 Queens Birthday Honours.
+In the 2020 Tusiata was appointed a Member of the New Zealand Order of Merit for services to poetry and the arts.
+In 2023 she was given a Distinguished Alumni Award at Te Herenga Waka—Victoria University of Wellington and a Prime Minister’s Award for Literary Achievement.
 She has also held a number of residencies including the Fulbright Pacific Writer’s Fellowship at University of Hawai’i (2005) and the Ursula Bethel Writer in Residence at University of Canterbury (2010) and was the 2013 recipient of the Janet Frame Literary Trust Award.
 She taught creative writing and performing arts at the Manukau Institute of Technology.

 Tusiata Avia’s website